 Move to the Suburbs

 Mumbai continues to grow, and the city is a micro-market in itself.
 A major change we have seen in the industry is the shift in area preferences among buyers.
 While South Mumbai still holds its charm, more and more buyers, especially homebuyers, are moving north and we are seeing preference for suburbs such as Mulund or Thane.

-As demand increases, and square centimetres decrease, for the first time these suburbs have become a viable option.
+As demand increases and square centimeters decrease, for the first time these suburbs have become a viable option.
 Infrastructure, once a chronic pain point in these areas, has also significantly improved.
 The growth of the real estate market directly corresponds with the improvement in infrastructure and these developments have brought outlying areas into the fold.

-As measures in real estate get augmented, the sector will witness a healthy growth resulting in increased demand in the coming years.
+As measures in get augmented, the sector will witness a healthy growth resulting in increased demand in the coming years.